EloiStree/HelloEloiTeachingModule/README.md

 - [Hello UDP with Unity](HelloUnity/UDP/Index.md) , 3-5 days: Learn how to create a local UDP connection between applications with Unity.
 - [Hello Vuforia](HelloUnity/Vuforia/Index.md) , 3-5 days: Learn how to create augmented reality application with image(s) tracked.
 - [Hello Spacial Anchor](HelloUnity/SpacialAnchor/Index.md) , 3-5 days: Learn how to create augmented reality application from the environment.
+- [Hello package manager: Magic Door 24](HelloUnity/SpacialAnchor/Index.md) , 5 days: Learn to collaborate on a Unity project with 12-24+ people in it with the Unity package manager through game call Magic Door.

 ## Specific Topic Module
 - [Hello Ethereum for Beginner](Ethereum/HelloTheory/Index.md) , 3-5 days: Learn the basic of Ethereum story and history.
 And learn to use it.
 - [Hello Ethereum for Unity](Ethereum/HelloTheory/Index.md) , 3-5 days: Learn code your first transaction on Etherum with: [Etherscan](https://etherscan.io/), [Infuria](https://infura.io/)
-- [Hello Hackathon](HelloJam/FirstHackathon/Index.md) , 1-2 days: Learn/prepare yourself to a first hackathon (Tips, Timing, Concept, How to pitch, Value Canvas and BMC)
+- [Hello Hackathon](HelloJam/FirstHackathon/Index.md) , 1-2 days: Learn/prepare yourself to a first hackathon (Tips, Timing, Concept, How to pitch, Value Canvas and
+  - [What and How to Pitch?](HelloJam/PitchCoach/Index.md) , 1 days: Learn to prepare your concept to be able to pitch it.
+  - [Value Canvas and BMC](HelloJam/BMC/Index.md) , 1 days: Learn your project weekness by stressing it on a BMC.

 ## OMI